nilsmartel/group-varint-encoding/README.md

-# Int Compression
+# Group Varint Encoding

-Implementation of 4 wise null supression
+Compress integers in blocks of 4 using null supression